State Reform School for Boys: The 1877 riot

 It was determined over the course of several days that 15 inmates were the main leaders of the riot.
 The following week these 15 inmates were transferred to Superior Court in Worcester to stand trial.
 Thirteen of these boys were convicted and sentenced to various terms in the House of Correction.

+Legislative inquiry and reform

-Soon after the riot, several articles appeared in area newspapers detailing the riot and alleged abuses against the boys at the reform school.
+Soon after the riot, several articles appeared in area newspapers, fueled by the disgruntled officer and inmates, detailing the riot and alleged abuses against the boys at the reform school.
 In March of that year, a committee was formed in the legislature to look into allegations of mismanagement and abusive at the reform school.
 The committee called as witnesses trustees, superintendents, and inmates of the institution.
 The committee focused on the allegations of abuse through the use of various forms of corporal punishment.